dgopsq/kubefont/README.md

 **To use the gyroscope you HAVE to set this prop!**

 This component supports the `DeviceOrientationEvent` ([W3C Documentation](https://www.w3.org/TR/orientation-event/)).
 In **iOS13** you have to ask for permission to use the gyroscope and this permission must be granted "manually" (E.g. from a `onClick` event) from the user.
 To handle this particular case this component supports the `GyroscopeRequestComponent` prop, which takes a function as the only parameter and return a new React node.
-This new React node will be added over the Three.js canvas (you can even position it `absolute`) and triggering the passed function from there will try to obtain the permission to use the gyroscope.
+This new React node will be added over the Three.js canvas (you can even position it `absolute`) and triggering the passed function from there will try to obtain the permission.

 ```js
 import React from 'react';